jorins/jorin.se/pages/grimoire/bass-tone.md

 3. Twisting real knobs is a lot more fun than using your mouse to turn a digital dial, using an app on your phone, or diving into nested menus.
 4. The endless possibilities of digital models often have little to offer other than option paralysis.

+## Real amps, fake cabs
+Impulse response based cab sims are pretty much perfectly accurate.
+Even if you insist on running real amps, it is my unprofessional opinion that you should still grab a DI signal coming out of the power amp for the purpose of adding a cab sim.
+Capturing cabinets is not an easy task, nor a cheap one.
+I personally proudly shill for [Dr. Bonkers](https://www.drbonkerssoundlab.com/) without receiving any compensation.
+He has captured loads of rare and interesting cabinets, in addition to a lot of standard ones.

+It is worth noting that impulse responses are not capable of capturing non-linear behaviours of cabs.
+However, if your cab is responding non-linearly, you're pushing it too hard and are risking serious damage to it.
+This is fine if you are Lemmy, but Lemmy is dead and no rock or metal bassist can generate enough revenue to chew through cabinets at that rate without risking bankruptcy.

 # Tubes vs Transistors

 Like today's analogue vs digital bickering, arguing about tubes and transistors was all the rage in the past.
 Tubes are certainly cool, but they weigh a boatload, cost another boatload, require a third boatload of maintenance, and can't be played at high gain without a fourth boatload of volume.
 So transistor amplifiers became really popular when they started becoming loud enough to compete with tubes, to the dismay of many tube purists who were born in the 70's but got somehow got stuck in the 60's.
 What's more noteworthy than the choice of tubes or transistors is probably the circuit design itself though.
 It's useless bickering about subjective things with moving goalposts.
 Use your ears to determine what you think sounds good.

 I really like a lot of historical tube amps, but I don't particularly care for breaking my back or my bank.
 So I use JFET-based emulations of the amps I like.
 It's taken the pedal designers some time to get there, but the modern ones integrate proper power-amp emulation to improve accuracy.
 To me, they sound really close to the real deal and give me most of the pros of a proper amp without the drawbacks of digital models.

+# Low-end response and blending

+This section primarily concerns pedals.
+Some studio gear may be affected too though.
+Guitars have a limited range, a limited frequency response, and pretty typical sounds.
+Pedal designers can use these properties to their advantages, whereas designers of other studio gear generally have to make their units fit for high-fidelity applications.

+## Why pedals cut your lows
+Most pedals are designed for guitar, which in standard tuning has its lowest pitch at about 80Hz.
+Mains voltage is usually 50Hz or 60Hz and it has a sneaking tendency to add noise to your signal path.
+A great way to keep your pedal noise free is to just filter out these lows.
+It won't necessarily get everything, but it's a pretty surefire way to improve the performance of a pedal at large.

+Similarly, a problem a lot of dirt pedals have is that the fundamental frequency becomes very dominant in the sound.
+When you clip the top and bottom of a signal, it adds harmonics and that's how we usually get distortion effects.
+Unfortunately, some of the nuance of the input harmonics is lost if the fundamental frequency just has the output swinging between minimum and maximum, essentially producing a square wave.
+For this reason, good management of bass frequencies is crucial to making dirt pedals that don't just sound the same.
+Most pedals will therefore employ a series of low-end cuts to perfect their sound.

+## Resulting issues and immediate solutions
+With these two things in mind, it's easy to see why a lot of pedals, especially dirt pedals, perform poorly with bass.
+They cut your precious bass frequencies!
+Usually, this is fine.
+You can turn up your bass knob a tiny bit if you feel the need to compensate.
+Sometimes it's not fine.
+If you're playing through five pedals that all cause a little bit of low-end loss, you're suddenly seeing the life sucked out of your performance.
+If you tune lower, these cuts become even more extreme as you slide further down the filter slopes.

+This issue can kind of be solved with a clean blend.
+Combining the affected, tone-sucked signal with your original signal will restore your original bass response.
+Even if the offending pedal itself doesn't have a clean blend built into it, there's a lot of utility pedals that allow you to blend your clean signal with an affected pedal.
+The Boss LS-2 is a popular choice for this.

+An even fancier solution is to use a crossover filter to split your signal before the offending effects.
+For example, you might split your signal into highs and lows around 300Hz, send the highs into an effect, and then recombine the affected signal with the unaffected lows.
+This ideally provides more cohesion to the signal than a plain clean blend.
+Whereas a regular clean blend will receive highs from both your input signal and your affected signal resulting in a sound that can sound very clearly stacked, a crossover guarantees that you're only receiving highs and lows from one place each.

+This might make a crossover sound like an objectively better solution, but regular blending can still be an amazing tool.
+For example, if you're running your signal through a fuzz pedal, you are sure to lose a lot of dynamics as fuzzes compress your signal very hard.
+Either type of blending will help restore some of your attack and make your sound more punchy, but a clean blend that also contains the highs of your input signal will do so more than a crossover.

+With regards to using it with dirt, plain clean blend is more of a 2000's rock sound (e.g. Chris Wolstenholme of Muse) whereas crossover blending has become more popular in the 2010's extreme metal, especially popularised by [Nolly Getgood of Periphery](https://www.youtube.com/watch?v=2smB0p8P-GQ) and [Darkglass](https://www.youtube.com/watch?v=Ee8JOMB7oSc).

+## Limitations of blending solutions
+Blends are great solutions!
+And I don't like them much at all!
+As a mixing tool, they're amazing.
+But they don't help me achieve the dirt sounds I want.
+If you think critically about what happens in a blended signal path with a poorly responding dirt pedal, the problem should become fairly obvious.

+Let's say you play a low B. It has a fundamental frequency of about 30Hz, a second harmonic at 60Hz, and a third at 90Hz.
+These three harmonics account for a significant amount of your volume overall.
+You send this signal into a dirt effect with a low cut that cuts starting at 120Hz.
+The distortion circuit thus receives a decent bit of your third harmonic, much less of your second harmonic, and virtually none of your fundamental frequency.
+What it's receiving will amount to a fraction of the volume that you tried to put in and there won't be much distortion going on.
+If you then go up two octaves, your fundamental frequency is at 120Hz and none of your signal is being cut when it goes into the distortion.
+It gets properly distorted.

+When you blend this dirt effect with your clean input, what you effectively get is dirt that only applies when you play higher notes.
+This can be a good thing.
+It makes your signal very manageable and adds contrast between your registers.
+But it can also make your lower notes sound flaccid and impotent in comparison.
+The solution to this is generally to just use better designed dirt.
+Distorting bass amps tends to be a premier source of solid dirty lows.
+You can also mod dirt pedals to reduce their filtering of the lows.
+Replacing a capacitor can be enough.

 # Anti-toanchaser propaganda